ToughTechs151/robot-template/Docs/Cloning.md

   * Create a secret called "SONAR_TOKEN" with the value you copied before, then click "Add Secret".
 ## Things to change in the Repo before first use

-- Repo name in README.md
+- Repo name in README.md.
+File find and replace "robot-template" to new name.
 - Team number in settings.json
 - Sonarqube account/project in README.md
 - sonarqube account/project in .vscode/settings.json